yankyhermawan/chatterbox/README.md

 # Group Chat App

 Group chat application provides a convenient and efficient platform for users to connect, collaborate, and communicate in real-time.
+This app is created to answer the demand of

+## Tech Stack
+- Frontend : Tailwind, React, Headless UI
+- Backend : Express, PostgreSQL, Prisma, socket.io

 ## Features